windixxie/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

  A function is called by a name that optionally returns data.
 A method is called by a name that is associated with an Object.
 Methods also are able to operate on data that are contained within the class.
-Methods are implicitly passed on the object in which is called.
+Methods are defined on the object in which is called.

 3. What is closure?